ChameDalton/psrd-compendium/docs/project_notes.md

 Resolved: vm_service conflict with leak_tracker: 10.0.7 by reverting leak_tracker to 11.0.0, leak_tracker_flutter_testing to 3.0.5.
 Resolved: leak_tracker version unavailability by removing leak_tracker, leak_tracker_testing, leak_tracker_flutter_testing.
 Resolved: characters conflict with flutter_test by setting characters: 1.4.0.
+Resolved: mockito: 5.4.5 type errors in build_runner by downgrading analyzer to 6.8.0 and reverting mockito to 5.4.4.
+Resolved: Test errors by removing const from MaterialApp and fixing BookmarkScreen parameter in main.dart.

 Next Steps

-Verify dependency resolution with updated pubspec.yaml.
+Verify dependency resolution and test compilation with updated pubspec.yaml and test files.
 Run flutter analyze and flutter test --verbose to confirm compilation and test success.
 Implement search screen using central_index.Search_name.
 Run flutter pub outdated to check for compatible dependency upgrades.